jackrobison/kolakoski/README.md

-# kolakoski
-Generate the kolakoski sequence with a fixed size buffer.
+# Kolakoski sequence generation with a fixed size buffer

 To build, `cargo build --release`